XCSoar/XCSoar/XCSoarV4-README.txt

 - Added option to enable/disable FLARM radar separately from map
 - Removed option to display trapezoidal relative altitude on FLARM radar
 - Fixed LDNext bug
+- Compatibility for widescreen displays courtesy of Rob Dunning
+- PNA port work courtesy of Paul Coolwind

 Changes from 5.1.9beta8:
 - Info on persist load/save in startup log